Thomvis/BrightFutures/README.md

 - I don't particularly like how the error handling is done.
 It is now an obligatory inout parameter of every future task closure.

-# Feedback
+## Credits

+BrightFutures is created by me, [Thomas Visser](https://github.com/Thomvis).
+I am iOS Engineer at [Touchwonders](http://www.touchwonders.com/).

+## Contact

 I am looking forward to your feedback.
 I am very much still learning Swift.
 We all are.
 Let me know how I could improve BrightFutures by creating an issue, a pull request or by reaching out on twitter.
-I'm @thomvis88.
+I'm [@thomvis88](https://twitter.com/thomvis88).

+## License

+BrightFutures is available under the MIT license.
+See the LICENSE file for more info.